Surprise Proposal in Portugal: Step-by-Step Guide

 A field-tested process for a calm, discreet surprise proposal in Portugal.
-This guide covers location strategy, timing, cover stories, photographer coordination, and a few simple details that make the moment feel effortless.
+This guide covers location strategy, timing, cover stories, photographer coordination, and the small details that make the moment feel effortless — in Lisbon, Sintra and Cascais.

 - Quick Plan (5-minute checklist)